0p3r4t0r/aws-gameplan/README.md

 ## TODO

+- [ ] Draw AWS architecture-diagrams
-- [ ] Import AWS Icons.
+    - [x] Import AWS Icons.
     - [ ] Be able to create a vpc with a subnet and an EC2 instance.
+    - [ ] Create a components for aws icons.
 - [ ] Firebase setup.
 - [ ] Saving and reloading flows.
 - [ ] PWA